abhiramjoshi/mnistnumberclassificationbasics/readme.md

-Just a small tutorial using tensorflow and jupyter notebook for MNIST number classification
+Just a collection of tutorials I do with tensorflow